 |3. Ι Iike whipped cream|

 In order to interpret these data, we need to summarise the data in the scale.
-The safest way to do this is by estimating the median value of all the items.
+We can do this in two ways: adding the data, or estimating the median.
+In this post, I will show you how to estimate the median, because this is slightly harder.
+The same steps can be modified to add up the data.
 Using the same example as above, I need to create a new ‘super-variable’, which shows the mean of items (1), (2) and (3) for each respondent.

 I assume that you will already know how to define variables and values, how to toggle between the numerical expression and verbal descriptor of the values (i.e., you can make SPSS show responses as “strongly agree/agree/disagree/strongly disagree” or as “1/2/3/4”, and how to key in data.
 I will also assume that you have already established that the scale is internally consistent, so I will focus only on the technical aspects of merging the variables.

-Your starting point will be a dataset similar to Figure 1 below.
+Your starting point for summarising Likert scale data with SPSS will be a dataset similar to the one shown in Figure 1, below.

-When you have typed in your data, and tested for the internal consistency of the scale (use Cronbach’s α), it’s time to create a new variable.
+When you have created the dataset by typing your data into SPSS, and after you have tested for the internal consistency of the scale (use Cronbach’s α), it’s time to create a new variable.

 Merging the variables

-From the top menu bar, select Transform -> Compute variable.
+From the top menu bar in SPSS, select Transform -> Compute variable.
 You should now see the following dialogue box.

 - From the functions that appear select the Median. [ΝΒ it is possible to select the mean, but I don’t recommend it].
 At this point, the following formula should appear in the numerical expression box: Median ( , )